Microwave Cooking for One by Marie T Smith

 • Egg noodles contain egg; almost all other dry pasta shapes do not.
 By federal law, a noodle must contain 5.5 percent egg solids to be called a noodle.
 So without egg, a noodle really isn't a noodle.

 Can't get your fill of Pasta Trivia?
-Visit the National Pasta Association's website, Fun Facts About Pasta!
+Visit the National Pasta Association's Pasta Facts!

 Pasta in the Microwave